adamghill/troml/README.md

 ### `pip --user`

 Install `troml` to the Python user install directory.
-More details [in the docs](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-user).
+More details [in the pip docs](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-user).

 1. `pip install --user troml`
 2. Go to a directory with source code for a Python package